 The Hotel Qawra Palace is in a great spot.
-It's just across the road from a pretty rocky beach, and the nearest sandy one is only a 15-minute walk away.
-The shops, restaurants and bars, meanwhile, are even closer.
+It’s within a 15-minute walk of a couple of beaches – and the shops, restaurants and bars are even closer.

 - Official Rating